WPDevelopers/twitter-cards-meta/readme.txt

 == Changelog ==

+= 2.4.0 (October 05, 2015) =
+*Importent update!
+Technical changes for better addon compatibility.
+*Compatible with new version of Gallery Card addon *Compatible with our new released Player Card addons

 = 2.3.0 (August 21, 2015) =
 * Compatible with recent changes by Twitter.
 Photo Card, Gallery Card & Product Card are now deprecate by Twitter itself.
 * Compatible with latest WordPress 4.3.